-United Way’s Youth Leadership Cabinet (YLC) is a cabinet of passionate high-school aged youth who are actively seeking ways to Connect, Serve and Lead to make a positive and lasting impact throughout our community through United Way of the Brazos Valley.
-YLC promotes civic involvement and responsibility by providing high school students with opportunities to participate with United Way.
+United Way’s Youth Leadership Cabinet is a cabinet of passionate high-school aged youth who are actively seeking ways to Connect, Serve and Lead to make a positive and lasting impact throughout our community through United Way of the Brazos Valley.
+The Youth Leadership Cabinet promotes civic involvement and responsibility by providing high school students with opportunities to participate with United Way.

-Mission: YLC is united to lead the way volunteering, raising funds and helping others in the Brazos Valley.
+Mission: The Youth Leadership Cabinet is united to lead the way volunteering, raising funds and helping others in the Brazos Valley.

 Connect (Social/Networking): Provides opportunities for high-school youth to meet students from other local high schools as well as get to know others in their own school.

-Lead (Leadership Education): Leadership development is central to the work of YLC.
-Members will have opportunities to develop their leadership abilities through service on the Cabinet and on committees and helping to coordinate fundraisers and service opportunities.
-Additionally, YLC works to provide leadership development opportunities to other high-school youth in the community.
+Lead (Leadership Education): Members have opportunities to develop their leadership abilities through service on the Youth Leadership Cabinet, and on committees by helping to coordinate fundraisers and service opportunities.
+The Youth Leadership Cabinet also works to provide leadership development opportunities to other local high-school students.

 Members of United Way’s Youth Leadership Cabinet: